MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 <img src="../fig/rmd-01-FirstPlotAddTitle-1.png" width="540" style="display: block; margin: auto;" />

 No one can deny we've made a very handsome plot!
-But now looking at the data, we might be curious about learning more - for example, it seems like the data separates into two distinct groups.
+But now looking at the data, we might be curious about learning more - for example, it seems like the data separates into at least two distinct groups.
 We know that there are pieces of data in the `sample_data` object that we haven't used yet.
 Maybe we are curious if the trend between temperature and cell abundance is consistent between our three environmental groups.
 One thing we could do is use a different color for each of these groups.
 To map the `env_group` of each point to a color, we will again use the `aes()` function: